-This background document on the Dog whelk - Nucella lapillus - has been developed by OSPAR following the inclusion of this species on the OSPAR List of threatened and/or declining species and habitats (OSPAR other agreement 2008-6).
+This background document on the Dog whelk (Nucella lapillus) has been developed (2009) and updated (2018) by OSPAR following the inclusion of this species on the OSPAR List of threatened and/or declining species and habitats (OSPAR other agreement 2008-6).
 The document provides a compilation of the reviews and assessments that have been prepared concerning this species since the agreement to include it in the OSPAR List in 2003.
-The original evaluation used to justify the inclusion of Nucella lapillus in the OSPAR List is followed by an assessment of the most recent information on its status (distribution, population, condition) and key threats prepared during 2008-2009.
-Chapter 7 provides recommendations for the actions and measures that could be taken to improve the conservation status of the species.
-On the basis of these recommendations, OSPAR will continue its work to ensure the protection of Nucella lapillus, where necessary in cooperation with other organisations.
-This document may be updated to reflect further developments.
+The original evaluation used to justify the inclusion of Nucella lapillus in the OSPAR List is followed by an assessment of the most recent information on its status (distribution, population, condition), evidence of recovery following the international ban on use of oragno-tin antifoulant paints on all vessels in 2008 and the remaining key threats facing the species in the OSPAR region.
+Section 7 considers measures that could be taken to improve the conservation status of the species, and makes recommendations for the continued monitoring of populations to ensure the status of dog whelk continue to improve in the region.
+This will provide a basis for a future review of the need for further measures to ensure the protection of the species.
+This document may be updated to reflect further developments as more evidence on the status of dog whelk population trends emerge.